dltmddbs100/CLEAR/README.md

 ## Dataset Format
 We support an example training dataset at [here](/dataset/).
-Training data should be in JSONL format with the following columns:
+Training data should be the following format:

 | Column | Description |
 |--------|-------------|